Dynamic Queues

 .withLabels("tenant:" + tenant)

-.withDetails(() -> myService.runBackgroundWork(input)))
+.withJobLambda(() -> myService.runBackgroundWork(input)))

-Note how we re-use the previously configured label prefix 'tenant:'.
+Note how we re-use the previously configured label prefix `tenant:`.